WakiMak/trentent.github.io-forked/_posts/2015-12-04-appv5-sequencing-an-application-that-has-com-applications.md

 </div>

 <div style="clear: both; text-align: left;">
-  It appears it defaults to &#8216;System Account&#8217; even though I selected &#8216;Export user identities with roles&#8217;. Â To change the user account silently, I used this script supplied by the vendor (as a encrypted vbe):
+  It appears it defaults to 'System Account' even though I selected 'Export user identities with roles'. Â To change the user account silently, I used this script supplied by the vendor (as a encrypted vbe):
 </div>

 <pre class="lang:vb decode:true ">'Setup variables